 Maintenance Costs

 EVs have far fewer moving parts than internal combustion engine (ICE) vehicles – no spark plugs, no catalytic converter, and no need for oil changes.
 Plus, EVs have a regenerative braking system, which recovers energy that would otherwise be lost and saves wear and tear on the mechanical brakes.
-Overall, Consumer Reports found that lifetime ownership costs for the most popular EVs on the market under $50,000 are typically $6,000 to $10,000 less than the best gas-powered vehicles in their class.
+Overall, Consumer Reports found that EV owners can save approximately $4,600 in maintenance costs over the life of the vehicle compared with a gasoline-powered car.

 Charging at Home